SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 * * *

-## 7.2 "phdr" sub-chunk
+## 7.2 `phdr` sub-chunk

 The size of this chunk is a multiple of 38 bytes.

-Its structure is the same as in SF2.04.
+Its structure is the same as in legacy SF2.04.

-### achPresetName Changes
+### `achPresetName` Changes

-- In SoundFont® 2.04, achPresetName must be an ASCII string.
+- In legacy SF2.04, `achPresetName` must be an ASCII string.
 - Now, UTF-8 replaces ASCII, allowing more characters to be written.

-### wPreset Changes
+### `wPreset` Changes

-- In SoundFont® 2.04, bits 2–8 were used to select up to 128 instruments.
+- In legacy SF2.04, bits 2–8 were used to select up to 128 instruments.
 Bits 1 and 9–16 were unused.
-- Now, bits 10–16 can be used to select alternate banks using the ISFe subchunk.
+- Bits 10–16 will be usable to select alternate banks using the `ISFe-list` subchunk, starting with SFe 4.3.
 - It's designed to be used with sysex or other commands corresponding to General MIDI extension resets.
-- What bits 9–16 do in version 4:
+- What bits 9–16 do in SFe 4.0:
     - Bit 9 remains reserved.
-    - Bits 10-16 are reserved for MIDI commands as defined in the ISFe subchunk.
+    - Bits 10-16 are reserved for MIDI commands as defined in the `ISFe-list` subchunk.
 For now, these bits should be written as clear.
 - It allows you to run multiple standards that may conflict with each other.

 ### New Bank System

-In legacy SF 2.04, only one MIDI Bank Select could be used (typically MSB).
+In legacy SF2.04, only one MIDI Bank Select could be used (typically MSB).

-- Version 4.0.1 had a field called wBank2.
-Any draft with wBank2 is now obsolete.
+- SFe draft specification milestone 4.0.1 had a field called `wBank2`.
+Any draft with `wBank2` is now obsolete.
-- We commend E-mu for being forward enough thinking to not use a BYTE for bank selection.
+- We commend E-mu for being forward enough thinking to not use a `BYTE` for bank selection.
-- In SoundFont® 2.04 and 4.0.1, bit 1 was only used with bank 128 (for percussion), and bits 2–8 were used to select a single bank between 0 and 127.
+- In legacy SF2.04 and 4.0.1, bit 1 was only used with bank 128 (for percussion), and bits 2–8 were used to select a single bank between 0 and 127.
 Bits 9–16 were unused.

-Starting from version 4.0.9b, wBank is replaced with byBankMSB and byBankLSB.
+Starting from SFe draft specification milestone 4.0.9b, `wBank` is replaced with `byBankMSB` and `byBankLSB`.
 - This change is completely backwards compatible as there is no change in the format.
 It is simply for specification readability reasons.
-- RIFF formats are little endian.
-Therefore, byBankMSB goes before byBankLSB.
+- RIFF formats (with the exception of RIFX) are little endian.
+Therefore, `byBankMSB` goes before `byBankLSB`.
-- Like with wBank in SF2.04, bits 2–8 are now used to set the first bank change.
+- Like with `wBank` in SF2.04, bits 2–8 are now used to set the first bank change.
-- If a bank/program change combination produces a different result for midi channel 10, use the percussion toggle in byBankMSB.
+- If a bank/program change combination produces a different result for midi channel 10, use the percussion toggle in `byBankMSB`.
 - File editors should warn the user if this issue is found.
 - SFe compatible players should allow the user to swap CC00 and CC32 settings.
-- Order in the phdr chunk in terms of ascending byBankLSB value to ensure legacy SF compatibility.
+- Order in the `phdr` chunk in terms of ascending `byBankLSB` value to ensure legacy SF compatibility.

-### Definitions of dwLibrary and dwGenre
+### Definitions of `dwLibrary` and `dwGenre`

-Old 2.04 fields "dwLibrary" and "dwGenre" are now defined.
+Old 2.04 fields `dwLibrary` and `dwGenre` are now defined.

-- "dwLibrary" is for the overall name of the set of files contained in a library of SFe, version 4 files.
+- `dwLibrary` is for the overall name of the set of files contained in a library of SFe 4 files.
     - This value will correspond to a list in an enum.
 This is planned for 4.4.
-- "dwGenre" is for the genre of music which the files are optimized for.
+- `dwGenre` is for the genre of music which the files are optimized for.
     - This value will correspond to a list in an enum.
 This is planned for 4.4.
-- "dwMorphology" has been left out of this draft specification.
+- `dwMorphology` has been left out of this draft specification.
 It will eventually be re-introduced in a future version.

-### Do not access the final sfPresetHeader entry
+### Do not access the final `sfPresetHeader` entry

-The last sfPresetHeader entry shouldn't need to be accessed, apart from the uses described in the SF2.04 specification.
+The last sfPresetHeader entry shouldn't need to be accessed, apart from the uses described in `SFSPEC24.PDF`.

 ### This is a required sub-chunk

-Files without a "phdr" sub-chunk are "Structurally Unsound."
+Files without a `phdr` sub-chunk are "Structurally Unsound."

 * * *

-## 7.3 "pbag" sub-chunk
+## 7.3 `pbag` sub-chunk

 This refers to the "Preset Bag" of the SFe file.
 This sub-chunk is a multiple of 4 bytes.

-Its structure is the same as in SF2.04.
+Its structure is the same as in legacy SF2.04.

-All values in this sub-chunk should be used as directed in the SF2.04 specification.
+All values in this sub-chunk should be used as directed in `SFSPEC24.PDF`.

 ### This is a required sub-chunk

-Files without a "pbag" sub-chunk are "Structurally Unsound."
+Files without a `pbag` sub-chunk are "Structurally Unsound."

 * * *

-## 7.4 "pmod" sub-chunk
+## 7.4 `pmod` sub-chunk

-The pmod sub-chunk is a multiple of 10 bytes.
+The `pmod` sub-chunk is a multiple of 10 bytes.

-The structure is identical to SF2.04's PMod structure for version 4.0.
-Version 4.1 will add new features.
+The structure is identical to legacy SF2.04's `pmod` structure for SFe 4.0.
+SFe 4.1 will add new features.

-Legacy SF players which do not support any new enum options in versions 4.1 or later should ignore these new options.
+Legacy SF players which do not support any new enum options in SFe 4.1 or later should ignore these new options.

 This enum, and all other enums, is two bytes in length.

 ### This is a required sub-chunk

-Files without a "pmod" sub-chunk are "Structurally Unsound."
+Files without a `pmod` sub-chunk are "Structurally Unsound."

 * * *

-## 7.5 "pgen" sub-chunk
+## 7.5 `pgen` sub-chunk

-The pgen sub-chunk is a multiple of four bytes, like in SF2.04.
+The `pgen` sub-chunk is a multiple of four bytes, like in legacy SF2.04.

-The structure and type definitions are the same as in SF2.04.
-Version 4.1 will add new features.
-Legacy SF players which do not support any new enum options in versions 4.1 or later should ignore these new options.
+The structure and type definitions are the same as in legacy SF2.04.
+SFe 4.1 will add new features.
+Legacy SF players which do not support any new enum options in SFe 4.1 or later should ignore these new options.

 This enum is two bytes in length.

 ### This is a required sub-chunk

-Files without a "pgen" sub-chunk are "Structurally Unsound."
+Files without a `pgen` sub-chunk are "Structurally Unsound."

 * * *

-## 7.6 "inst" sub-chunk
+## 7.6 `inst` sub-chunk

 The inst sub-chunk is a multiple of 22 bytes.

 ### achInstName Changes

-- In SoundFont® 2.04, achInstName must be an ASCII string.
+- In legacy SF2.04, `achInstName` must be an ASCII string.
 - Now, UTF-8 replaces ASCII, allowing more characters to be written.

 ### This is a required sub-chunk

-Files without an "inst" sub-chunk are "Structurally Unsound."
+Files without an `inst` sub-chunk are "Structurally Unsound."

 * * *

-## 7.7 "ibag" sub-chunk
+## 7.7 `ibag` sub-chunk

 This refers to the "Instrument Bag" of the SFe file.

 This sub-chunk is a multiple of four bytes.
-This is like the pbag sub-chunk.
+This is like the `pbag` sub-chunk.

-All values in this sub-chunk should be used as directed in the SF2.04 specification.
+All values in this sub-chunk should be used as directed in `SFSPEC24.PDF`.

 ### This is a required sub-chunk

-Files without an "ibag" sub-chunk are "Structurally Unsound."
+Files without an `ibag` sub-chunk are "Structurally Unsound."

 * * *

-## 7.8 "imod" sub-chunk
+## 7.8 `imod` sub-chunk

-The imod sub-chunk is a multiple of 10 bytes, like the pmod sub-chunk.
+The `imod` sub-chunk is a multiple of 10 bytes, like the `pmod` sub-chunk.

-The structure is very similar to SF2.04's imod structure, with these differences:
+The structure is very similar to legacy SF2.04's `imod` structure, with these differences:

-### New options for the SFModulator enum
+### New options for the `SFModulator` enum

 These options are listed elsewhere in the specification.
+Currently, SFe 4.0 does not define any new options.

 Legacy SF players which do not support these new enum options should ignore these new options.